 With our workmanship guarantee, you have 30 days to contact us regarding an issue with a completed repair.
-We’ll send a contractor back out at no cost to you.
+We’ll send a Pro back out at no cost to you.

 With a full understanding of home warranty terms, you are now armed with all the information you need to understand how American Home Shield® home warranty plans work.
 Learn more about why home warranties are worth it, and check out our pricing and plans today.